BPHS Surya Mahadasha

 If Surya = strong (Mesha, Simha, Vrischika; yuti Mangala or yuti Guru in hot rashi)

-Ravi's inner glittering brilliance is still there but it is deeply enclosed within the private psyche and not really visible to the wider society.
+Ravi's inner glittering brilliance is still there but it is deeply enclosed within The private psyche and not really visible to the wider society unless Surya is paired with other graha in 12.

 However, especially for a female this is a difficult position socially: the recognizers are egoistic (Ravi) persons (for the female, typically males = Ravi) who may soon withdraw their praise and Surya-12 is plunged again into an un-admired darkness.